Breaking Down Scholarly Outputs into Intentional Processes

-This activity is intended to make participants reflect on the notion of scholarly output not just as a final product but as the entire process leading to that product, a series of micro-decisions which can each be considered in their own right in the context of values.
+This activity is intended to allow participants to reflect on the notion of scholarly output not just as a final product but as the entire process leading to that product, a series of micro-decisions that can each be considered in their own right in the context of values.

-Pick an example of a scholarly practice or output (if you are running this after the Setting the Scene session, choose one from that).
+Pick an example of a scholarly practice or output (if you are running this session after the Setting the Scene session, choose a practice or output you discussed there).
 Consider, as a group, what goes into the overall process behind that output, for example:

-- Who assisted with the research (RAs, librarians, archivists)?
+- Who assisted with the research (e.g., research assistants, librarians, archivists)?
 Is that assistance recognized?

-- Who provided feedback on this article?
-What kind of mentorship or formative feedback did it receive?
-How, if at all,
+- Who provided feedback on this product?
+What kind of review, mentorship or formative feedback did it receive?

 All scholars make decisions every day that are based on the values that inform their work.
-This first step is to bring those decisions to light for ourselves, so that we can then create pathways to let values inform our indicators for evaluation.
+This first step in the workshop process is to bring those decisions to light for ourselves, so that we can then create pathways to let values inform our indicators for evaluation.

 Breakout Exercise (3-5 people each group)